tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 **Definition 2:**
-For implementing pairing-based cryptographic systems, elliptic curves with small embedding degree $k$ and large prime-order subgroups are called **pairing-friendly**.
+For secure implementation of pairing-based cryptographic systems, elliptic curves with small embedding degree $k$ and large prime-order subgroups are used.
+Such elliptic curves are called **pairing-friendly**.

 According to Freeman et al [[14]], "pairing-friendly curves are rare and thus require specific constructions."
 In the same paper, the authors furnish what they call a "single coherent framework" of constructions of pairing-friendly elliptic curves.

-The Coda block chain [[19]] is an example of a deployed protocol using the Ben-Sasson approach in [[2]] using pairing-friendly MNT curves of embedding degrees 4 and 6.
+The Coda block chain [[19]] is an example of a deployed protocol using the Ben-Sasson approach in [[2]], using pairing-friendly MNT curves of embedding degrees 4 and 6.